mendix/docs/content/en/docs/addons/ats-addon/ht/v2/ht-two-create-datadriven-test-case.md

 ## 5 Creating a Master Data Set with Excel {#create}

-The following steps explain how to create and update a master dataset from an Excel file.
+The following steps explain how to create and update a primary dataset from an Excel file.
 You will use the file you created in [4 Creating the Excel File](#excel).

 1. Open your app in ATS and go to the **Test Cases** menu item.
 2. Click the **Test Data** tab.